canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 We can observe a few other factors.
 Beato's emotions always run close to the surface; she has quite a petulant and childlike demeanour.
 And while she's still quick to boast and gloat, she's been surprisingly affectionate and excitable towards Battler recently, especially when inviting him to give her a new name.
 And she seems quite unperturbed to cede her name status as Endless Witch to a new person.
 Meanwhile, it seems that Eva will have to perform the same series of murders to 'resurrect' and take form as Beato did, so the slaughter on Rokkenjima won't end so easily!

 We also have a general sense here that a 'witch' in the world of <cite>When They Cry</cite> is always something that used to be a person, and ascended to the status of witch by some yet unclear means.
-Whether *all* the witchers began life as alters of someone else, or just Eva Beatrice, is also unclear---though it is notable that most of the witches are also children!
+Whether *all* the witches began life as alters of someone else, or just Eva Beatrice, is also unclear---though it is notable that most of the witches are also children!

 So, we've definitely received some hefty clues as to What Is Going On In All This.
 But it remains to parse them...